influxdata/telegraf/plugins/inputs/win_services/README.md

 ```
 ### TICK Scripts

-A sample TICK script for notification about a not running service and about its changing back to the running state via HTTP post:
+A sample TICK script for a notification about a not running service.
+It notifies when any service changes its state to be not _running_ and when it changes state back to _running_.
+The notification is sent via HTTP POST call.

 ```
 stream